affeldt-aist/monae/README.md

-This Coq library contains a hierarchy of monads with their laws used in several examples of monadic equational reasoning.
+This Rocq library contains a hierarchy of monads with their laws used in several examples of monadic equational reasoning.

 ## Meta